AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/development/intellij/index.md

 If you intend to develop new parts in Scala, we suggest to install the Scala plugin for IntelliJ Idea.

 ## Forking the project
-To contribute to the Alchemist project we recommend to fork it and work on your own copy so that you can:
+To contribute to the Alchemist project you must
+[fork it](https://github.com/AlchemistSimulator/Alchemist/fork) and work on your own copy.
+In this way you can:

 * push all your commits, saving your work on the cloud;
 * exploit the included continuous integration jobs to check the project status;